 It can be defined as the linear movement between melodic lines in hopes of establishing and solidifying a musical idea.
 By concentrating on the passage from a certain set of notes to another and reducing vertical and horizontal transitions between notes in chord progressions, voice leading paves the way for good aftereffects.

-We hope SikkSounds’ comprehensive music theory guide has given you adequate information surrounding the fundamentals.
+SikkSounds’ comprehensive music theory guide has given you adequate information about the fundamental qualities of music.
 Learning music theory and music notation can go a long way.
 Now, you, too, can create tracks that reflect an impressive apprehension of music and communicate sonically like never before.

 Need beautiful sample packs for inspiration during the production process?
-Get a wide range of samples packs at SikkSounds for stunning sounds and loops to incorporate in tracks of all genres!
+Get a wide range of sample packs at SikkSounds for stunning sounds and loops to incorporate in tracks of all genres!

-Integrate our samples and all of these newly learned music theory concepts into your workflow today — and create a masterpiece that’ll leave the entire world in awe.
+Integrate our samples and these newly learned music theory concepts into your workflow today — and create a masterpiece that’ll leave the entire world in awe.

 Chase your music-oriented dreams today!
 We believe in you.